 - Preheat oven to 375º F. Set out a 9×13 inch baking dish.

-- Pour 1 cup of salsa verde in the baking dish and distribute evenly.
+- Spread 1 cup of salsa verde mixture over the bottom of the baking dish.

-- In a large bowl, combine shredded chicken, 2 cups salsa verde, and half of the shredded cheese; mix well.
-Add salt and pepper to taste, if necessary.
+- In a large bowl, combine shredded chicken, 2 cups creamy salsa verde mixture, and half of the shredded cheese; mix well.
+Taste, and adjust seasoning if necessary, adding salt and pepper to taste.

-- Fill each tortilla with the shredded chicken mixture.
-Fold the tortillas over the filling and roll to close.
-Place the tortillas in the baking dish, seam side down, creating one row down the center of the dish.
+- Fill the tortilla with the shredded chicken mixture and roll it.
+Place the tortilla in the baking dish, seam side down.
+Repeat with the rest of the tortillas.

 - Bake until sauce is bubbling and the cheese is melted on top, 25 -30 minutes.
 Remove from the oven and let cool for 10 minutes.
 Garnish with chopped cilantro and add toppings, if desire.